ARTS-Laboratory/Smart-Penetrometer-with-Edge-Computing-and-Intelligent-Embedded-Systems/README.md

 # Smart Penetrometer with Edge Computing and Intelligent Embedded Systems (SPECIES)
-### Design and develop UAV-deployabe smart sensor nodes in a network with edge computing and solar-charging capabilities for soil classification and fault detection.
+### Design and develop UAV-deployable smart sensor nodes in a network with edge computing and solar-charging capabilities for soil classification and fault detection.

 ```angular2html